-During the Reporting Year, the Group is principally engaged in the segment of foundation works, superstructure building works and construction materials supplies in Hong Kong and the PRC.
-In addition, the Group is also engaged in various other operations such as property development, investment business, F&B supply chain, health and wellness services, and smart logistics business and information technology development.
+During the Reporting Year, the Group is principally engaged in the segment of building works and construction related business in Hong Kong and the PRC.
+In addition, the Group is also engaged in various other operations such as F&B supply chain, health and wellness services, smart logistics business and information technology development and new energy and engineering, procurement, and construction.
 Given that the main source of emission, waste and use of resource is from the operations of construction-related business and the other segments are mainly office works, the environmental assessment of this ESG report will focus on the segment of construction-related business.

-Our "Environmental Protection and Sustainability Policy and Procedures" are summarised below:
+Our "Environmental Protection and Sustainability Policy" are summarised below: